Palmers Cocoa Butter Review

 Perhaps their most popular items, though, are the ones designed for pregnancy.
 These include Palmer’s Cocoa Butter Massage Lotion, Tummy Butter, and a few others.

 These products are specifically meant for the treatment and prevention of stretch marks during and after pregnancy.

 Their stretch mark cream and tummy butter are among the best selling products on sites like Amazon and even in stores such as Walgreen’s.

 Below we’ve provided a complete review of these lotions to help you figure out if they’ll work for you or not.

 Palmer’s Cocoa Butter for Stretch Marks

-Palmer’s Massage Lotion is dermatologist tested, hypoallergenic, and completely free of parabens and phthalate.
-It is sold by the bottle and costs roughly $8 to $10 each depending on where you purchase it from.
+Palmer’s Lotion is dermatologist tested, hypoallergenic, and completely free of parabens and phthalate.
+It is sold by the bottle and costs roughly $8 to $10 each, depending on where you purchase it from.

 As with every product we feature on our website, we always recommend checking out what other people are saying about it before buying it yourself.

-Here are some of the reviews we found for these products (if the words appear too tiny to read simply click the image to see it bigger):
+Here are some of the reviews we found in these products (if the words appear too tiny to read, simply click the image to see it bigger):

 Even Palmer’s Stretch Mark Massage Lotion had its fair share of negative comments, though.
 Quite a few people state that the product simply does not work, even as a preventative measure.
 One woman claimed that she used the lotion 2-3 times a day throughout her pregnancy and still got nasty stretch marks once she hit the 30 week mark.